isBre/Ethics-in-AI-Notes/index.md

 29. Everyone has duties to the community, and their rights may be limited for the purpose of respecting the rights of others and meeting moral, public order, and general welfare requirements.
 30. Nothing in the Declaration shall be interpreted as allowing any person, group, or state to engage in activities aimed at destroying the rights and freedoms outlined.

+## Questions

+1. How does the concept of trustworthy AI contribute to the protection of human rights?
+2. What role does normative knowledge, including computer ethics and AI ethics, play in shaping the development and use of information technologies?
+3. How can information and communication technologies both interfere with and contribute to the protection and implementation of human rights?
+4. In what ways can information technologies give rise to new human rights or add new dimensions to existing rights?
+5. How does the Universal Declaration of Human Rights provide a global framework for the protection and promotion of fundamental human rights?
+6. How does the right to privacy apply to the digital age and the use of information technologies?
+7. What are the key principles of trustworthy AI, and how do they ensure the protection of human rights?
+8. How can information technologies contribute to the realization of economic, social, and cultural rights?
+9. What are the potential risks and challenges associated with the use of information technologies in relation to human rights?
+10. How can regulations and legal frameworks related to data protection, consumer protection, and civil liability ensure the safeguarding of human rights in the era of ICT revolution?

 &nbsp;

 &nbsp;